- Job Training

 UPCOMING APPLICANT ROUND

-At present, it is anticipated that there will be an additional competitive round for net new employee training initiated before the close of the calendar year 2016; further details regarding this intended later round will be made available in the coming months.
+At present, it is anticipated that there will be a competitive grant round for net new employee training initiated within the first half of 2019; further details regarding this intended round will be made available in the coming months.